Boundary null controllability of degenerate wave equation as the limit of internal controllability: Statements of the main results

 \end{thm}

 As a consequence of this observability inequality we can prove our next result, the exact internal controllability of the degenerate wave equation with the control domain being $\omega=(1-\ep,1)$.
-This kind of result was originally proved by Zuazua (see \cite[Chapitre VII, section 2.3]{lions1988controlabilite} or \cite[Section III.2, Teorema 1]{zuazua1990controlabilidad}) for the $n$-dimensional wave equation with the control domain as a neighborhood of the boundary.
-As we have already explained in introduction, exact internal controllability of the degenerate wave equation with $\omega \subset\subset \Omega$ was proved in \cite{Zhang2018InteriorCO} but just for the weak degenerate case, i.e., $\alpha=(0,1)$. {Although we have presented this result for $\alpha\in[1,2)$, with $\omega_\varepsilon=(1-\varepsilon,1)$, the question remains open for a general control domain $\omega\subset\subset(0,1)$.}
+This kind of result was originally proved by Zuazua for the $n$-dimensional wave equation with the control domain being a neighborhood of the boundary (see \cite[Chapitre VII, section 2.3]{lions1988controlabilite}, or \cite[Section III.2, Teorema 1]{zuazua1990controlabilidad}, { or \hbox{\cite[Theorem 3.1]{zuazua2024exactcontrolwave}}})).
+As we have already explained in introduction, the exact internal controllability of the degenerate wave equation, with $\omega \subset\subset \Omega$, was proved in {\cite{Zhang2018InteriorCO}}, but just for the weak degenerate case, that is, $\alpha \in (0,1)$.
+Our result covers the case $\alpha\in (0,2)$, with $\omega_\varepsilon=(1-\varepsilon,1)$, however the question remains open for a general control domain $\omega\subset\subset(0,1)$ when \(\alpha \in [1,2)\).

+{The main tool that allowed us to prove the Theorem {\ref{th-F-3.4}} was the Theorem {\ref{th3.4}}, which will be established in Section {\ref{sec-conv}}.
+This result describes the behavior of a solution in a neighborhood of the boundary point $x=1$.
+Therefore, this approach allowed us to get the observability just for a control domain of the kind $\omega_\varepsilon=(1-\varepsilon,1)$.
+Fortunately, this inequality is enough to lead us to our results.}